 Despite the stunning coastline, there are a few beaches that stood out from the rest, and in my opinion, are the best beaches in Sri Lanka!

 So what are they and where can you find them?

 Well, keep reading and I’ll give you a great insight into the best beaches in Sri Lanka and where you’ll need to go to see them!

-The Best Beaches in Sri Lanka
+Where are the Best Beaches in Sri Lanka

-1. Secret Beach, Mirissa
+1. Secret Beach, Mirrisa